 From there, scroll down to the Packages section on the page, then tap the link that says "download apk."
 Next, simply tap the Download complete notification to launch the APK, then press "Install" when prompted.

-To start, head to the Domain Filters tab at the bottom of the screen.
-From here, you'll have to pick at least one ad-blocking hosts file, which is basically a list of known ad servers that the DNS66 will block for you.
-I'd recommend selecting only the "Adaway hosts file" here, and you can do that by tapping the red dot to the left of this entry.
-When you've successfully enabled an ad-blocking hosts file, the adjacent dot will turn green.
+Next, head to the Hosts tab at the top of the screen.
+From here, you'll have to pick at least one ad-blocking hosts file, which is basically a list of known ad servers that DNS66 will block for you.

 From now on, ads will be blocked in your browser, as well as all of your other apps, thanks to DNS66's VPN service.
 When the service is active, you'll see a small key icon in your status bar, which should now be present at all times: